Retirement, early retirement and work after retirement

 You can help to make the transition as smooth as possible by making sure that your departmental Administrator knows when you are retiring.
 It's a good idea to give your administrator as much notice as possible, so that he or she can formally notify the Payroll department and the Pensions Office in good time.

 But don't wait for the Pensions Office to contact you.
 The Pensions Office can give you an estimate of your pension and retirement benefits to help you plan your future.
 It can also prepare the necessary paperwork to ensure the process works smoothly.

 Pre-retirement seminar course

-Some of you may want to think about other aspects to retiring - health, housing, welfare, etc. The Oxford Learning Institute offers a one-day seminar course, "Preparing for your retirement", which covers:
+Some of you may want to think about other aspects to retiring - health, housing, welfare, etc. The Oxford Learning Institute offers a one-day seminar course, "Retirement: stepping forward with confidence in retirement".

-The course is suitable for staff in the last five years of employment.
+The course is suitable for staff approaching or considering retirement.

 Please consult the following pages:

 For further information, please contact: